 of suckling.
 These are molecules that educate the immune

 system to recognize what is foreign to the body, form antibodies to it,

 and fight it off.
 That then creates a memory which is the immune

 system.
-Well as it turns out, T-factors are the same for all
+Well as it turns out, these immune molecules are the same for all

 mammals no matter the source, very different from antigens which are species

 specific.
 There were many testimonials, some from vets who spoke

 of feline leukemia, FIV, distemper in dogs and cats, and a variety of problems

 with horses and other animals as well who had been put in complete remission

 This is a formula that is a "human" formula, but all A unique immune molecule